-The facilitator can prepare a 25 minutes presentation on gender-responsive and socially inclusive policy advocacy, policy consultation/formulation key phases, and formulation/implementation process.
+The facilitator can prepare a 25 minutes presentation on gender-responsive policy advocacy, policy consultation/formulation key phases, and formulation/implementation process.
 During or after the presentation, the facilitator can bring into the discussion the main ideas or messages of the exercise: 'identifying gender gaps'.